Imprints of cosmological tensions in reconstructed gravity: Supplemental Information

-We thank Jian Li, Simone Peirone and Alex Zucca for their contributions to developing the numerical codes used in this work.
+\acknowledgments For the purpose of open access, the author(s) has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.
 LP is supported by the National Sciences and Engineering Research Council (NSERC) of Canada, and by the Chinese Academy of Sciences President's International Fellowship Initiative, Grant No. 2020VMA0020.
 MR is supported in part by NASA ATP Grant No. NNH17ZDA001N and by funds provided by the Center for Particle Cosmology.
-KK is supported by the European Research Council under the European Union's Horizon 2020 programme (grant agreement No.646702 ``CosTesGrav") and the UK STFC grant ST/S000550/1.
+KK was supported by the European Research Council under the European Union's Horizon 2020 programme (grant agreement No.646702 ``CosTesGrav").
+KK is supported the UK STFC grant ST/S000550/1 and ST/W001225/1.
 MM has received the support of a fellowship from `la Caixa' Foundation (ID 100010434), with fellowship code LCF/BQ/PI19/11690015, and the support of the Spanish Agencia Estatal de Investigacion through the grant `IFT Centro de Excelencia Severo Ochoa SEV-2016-0599'.
 AS acknowledges support from the NWO and the Dutch Ministry of Education, Culture and Science (OCW).
-GBZ is supported by the National Key Basic Research and Development Program of China (No. 2018YFA0404503), NSFC Grants 11925303, 11720101004, and a grant of CAS Interdisciplinary Innovation Team.
+GBZ is supported by the National Key Basic Research and Development Program of China (No. 2018YFA0404503), NSFC Grants 11925303, 11720101004, 11890691, a grant of CAS Interdisciplinary Innovation Team, and science research grants from the China Manned Space Project with NO. CMS-CSST-2021-B01.
 We gratefully acknowledge using {\tt GetDist} \cite{Lewis:2019xzd}.
 This research was enabled in part by support provided by WestGrid ({\tt www.westgrid.ca}), Compute Canada Calcul Canada ({\tt www.computecanada.ca}) and by the University of Chicago Research Computing Center through the Kavli Institute for Cosmological Physics at the University of Chicago.
+Supporting research data are available on reasonable request from the corresponding author.